dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

 + Try using a smaller input resolution such as `416x416`.
 We've used `640x640` in this post.
 + Try using the `AccuracyAwareQuantization` which runs quantization on the model with lesser accuracy loss.

-They're also a best practice guide to quantize your model with OpenVINO [here](https://docs.openvino.ai/latest/pot_docs_BestPractices.html).
+There's also a best practice guide to quantize your model with OpenVINO [here](https://docs.openvino.ai/latest/pot_docs_BestPractices.html).

 ### 🙏 Comments & Feedback
 I hope you've learned a thing or two from this blog post.